 Of the people who have come in to visit him so far, he says about 30 percent want to commiserate with him about losing his old location, while 70 percent say they are just happy to have a book store in the Sycamore Mall again.

 "I've been getting good feedback so far," Delzer said while sitting behind his counter surrounded by stacks of books, CDs and DVDs that customers have sold to him.
 "It has been busier than I expected it would be."

 He said he doesn't know where where he's going to put it everything, though.
 It's been that sort of week.

 Delzer opened in his new Sycamore Mall location on Feb.
-3 after a whirlwind move from his old location at 521 East Washingon Street, the building that housed both his used bookstore and the Red Avocado that was controversially demolished in order to make way for a high density apartment building.
+3 after a whirlwind move from his old location at 521 East Washingon Street, the building that housed both his used bookstore and the that was in order to make way for a high density apartment building.

 Delzer said that just five days earlier, on Jan.
 29, he was rushing to move his last items out of the building that was being prepped for demolition.
 He said the crews were removing water piping above the room he was in while he packed, spilling water on his books.

 "I voiced my displeasure about that," Delzer said.